AEADataEditor/replication-template-development/sample-language-report.md

 **Conditional on making the requested changes to the openICPSR deposit prior to publication, the replication package is accepted.**

+## the one is a bit more work

+**Conditional on making the requested changes to the manuscript and the openICPSR deposit prior to publication, the replication package is accepted.**

 ## Info for summary

 > The article uses restricted-access data.
 Access to the data cannot be obtained in a timely fashion, a reproduction is not attempted.
 The report contains information on data description, and identifies whether all tables and figures can be identified in the code.